mhevery/Largo-docs/Contributing-to-this-wiki.md

 The easiest way to improve this wiki is to [file an issue](https://github.com/INN/Largo-docs/issues) with your proposed change.

 If you want to take it a bit further, [fork INN/Largo-docs](https://github.com/INN/Largo-docs/fork), make your changes, test them, and submit a pull request.
+More information about that can be found [here](https://github.com/INN/Largo-docs/README.md).

 Pages are written in [GitHub-Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) with [Gollum](https://github.com/gollum/gollum/wiki) syntax for images and internal links.